dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/globalization-for-wpf.md

 <a name="mui"></a>
 ### Multilingual User Interface
  Multilingual User Interfaces (MUI) is a Microsoft support for switching UIs from one language to another.
-A [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] application uses the assembly model to support MUI.
+A WPF application uses the assembly model to support MUI.
 One application contains language-neutral assemblies as well as language-dependent satellite resource assemblies.
-The entry point is a managed .EXE in the main assembly.  [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] resource loader takes advantage of the Framework's resource manager to support resource lookup and fallback.
+The entry point is a managed .EXE in the main assembly.
+WPF resource loader takes advantage of the Framework's resource manager to support resource lookup and fallback.
 Multiple language satellite assemblies work with the same main assembly.
 The resource assembly that is loaded depends on the <xref:System.Globalization.CultureInfo.CurrentUICulture%2A> of the current thread.

 <a name="localizable_ui"></a>
 ### Localizable User Interface